 A pollen count is a measure of the amount of pollen in the air.
 Pollen counts are frequently included in local weather reports.
 The counts usually are reported for mold spores and three types of pollen: grasses, trees, and weeds.
 The count is reported as grains of pollen per square meter of air collected over 24 hours.
 This number represents the concentration of all the pollen in the air in a certain area at a specific time.
 The pollen count is translated into a corresponding level: absent, low, medium, or high.

-In general, a "low" pollen count means that only people who are extremely sensitive to pollen will experience symptoms.
-A "medium" count means many people who are sensitive to pollen will experience symptoms, and a "high" count means most people with any sensitivity to pollen will experience symptoms.
+In general, a "low" pollen count means that only people who are extremely sensitive to pollen will have symptoms.
+A "medium" count means many people who are sensitive to pollen will have symptoms.
+A "high" count means most people with any sensitivity to pollen will have symptoms.

-Although the pollen count is approximate and fluctuates, it is useful as a general guide when you are trying to determine whether you should stay indoors to avoid pollen contact.
+Although the pollen count is approximate and changes, it is useful as a general guide when you are trying to determine whether you should stay indoors to avoid pollen contact.

 Should I consider moving to decrease my allergy symptoms?

-No. It is a fallacy that moving to a different geographic climate will help "cure" allergies.
+No. It is not true that moving to a different geographic climate will help "cure" allergies.
 Most people who relocate to get away from pollens that cause their allergies tend to find that they eventually develop allergies to the plant pollens in the new area.
 Other airborne indoor allergens, such as dust or mold, can cause symptoms in many different locations.